EKE‑Electronics Celebrates 40 Years in Rail

 From EKE’s Train Bus to a Global Standard

-EKE-Electronics’ first TCMS solution was implemented across the new fleet of VR Intercity carriages between 1988 and 1990, with more than 60 systems delivered.
-It provided VR with the world’s first functional data bus capable of linking separate carriages into a single technical entity, identifying individual cars and opening all doors on the same side simultaneously, regardless of coupling.
+EKE-Electronics’ first TCMS solution was implemented across the new fleet of VR Intercity carriages between 1988 and 1990.
+More than 60 systems were delivered.
+It provided VR with the world’s first functional data bus capable of:

 A VR representative at the time described it as “one of the world’s finest train systems.”
 That achievement helped establish EKE-Electronics’ train network as the foundation for a global standard.